PGS62/JuliaExcel.jl/README.md

 Other points to note:
  * `JuliaCall` is simply a wrapper to JuliaEval, with the arguments to `JuliaCall` being encoded using Julia's syntax for array literals.
  * The result file is written in a custom format designed to be fast to unserialise.
+ * The "wait loop" includes a heart-beat check that Julia is still alive, so executing `=JuliaEval("exit()")` errors gracefully.
  * There is obvious scope to improve this implementation by switching away from a file-based messaging system to one based on sockets.
- * The "wait loop" includes a heart-beat check that Julia is still alive, so executing `=JuliaEval("exit()")` errors gracefully.
+ * But best performance could be achieved using C via the [Excel SDK](https://docs.microsoft.com/en-us/office/client-developer/excel/welcome-to-the-excel-software-development-kit) and [Julia Embedding](https://docs.julialang.org/en/v1/manual/embedding/).

 ## Viewing the code
 The VBA project is password protected to prevent accidental changes.
 You can see the VBA code [here](https://github.com/PGS62/JuliaExcel.jl/blob/master/vba/JuliaExcel.xlam/modMain.bas), or view it in JuliaExcel.xlam by unprotecting with the password "JuliaExcel".
-Julia source code is always visible on your PC, and the [@functionloc](https://docs.julialang.org/en/v1/stdlib/InteractiveUtils/#InteractiveUtils.@functionloc) macro is a nifty way to locate the code of any function you're interested in.
+Julia source code is always visible on your PC, and the [@functionloc](https://docs.julialang.org/en/v1/stdlib/InteractiveUtils/#InteractiveUtils.@functionloc) macro is a easy way to locate the code of any function you're interested in.

 ## Shortcomings
-Given how JuliaExcel works, with file-based messaging and serialisation in VBA, an interpreted and therefore relatively slow language, the most obvious shortcoming will be performance of the data-transfer Excel to Julia and back.
+Given how JuliaExcel works, with file-based messaging and serialisation in VBA, an interpreted and hence relatively slow language, the most obvious shortcoming will be performance of the data-transfer Excel to Julia and back.
 That's not always a problem however, notably if the time for marshalling data between Excel and Julia is small (milliseconds) compared with the execution time of the Julia code (tens of seconds).
 I wrote JuliaExcel for a project where that situation holds.

 Other, perhaps less obvious shortcomings are:
  *  There is a limit on the length of expression that Julia is able to parse, which leads to errors when passing large arrays as arguments to `JuliaCall`.
 For example this formula to evaluate the sum of 700,000 random numbers: `JuliaEval("sum",RANDARRAY(700000))` produces the error `#(ErrorException("syntax: expression too large"))!`.
  *  Given that the communication Julia to Excel is text-based with floating point numbers represented in base 10, there is the usual introduction round-off errors.
-For values near 1, the round-tripping error is of the order of 10 to the power -16.
+For values near 1, such errors are of the order of 10 to the power -16.

 &nbsp;